tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php.md

 ---

 # Modern website development with PHP
 This is a guide on modern PHP website development.
 Not always you will need to build a web application, but only a website that consumes a data source and displays it as page or site.
 Of course it may include features as forms, which means it has more capabilities than simple websites, but still it is not enough to count as an application.

 While there are many PHP frameworks that help you to build cutting-edge web applications, there seems to be a lack of guides on how to build websites using modern technology, without starting from scratch or using a framework that has too many features.
-This guide covers the bare minimum with setting up your development environment, building your own **website template** and finally reusing this for your projects.
+This guide covers the bare minimum with setting up your development environment, building your own **minimal framework** and finally reusing this for your projects.

 ## Requirements